-- 207. The strategic direction of the CBPFs is anchored in the provisions of these Global Guidelines, which also set out requirements for robust and accountable Fund management.
+- 200. The strategic direction of the CBPFs is anchored in the provisions of these Guidelines, which also set out requirements for robust and accountable Fund management.
 At the country level, this is further contextualized in a Fund-specific Operational Manual.
-The Operational Manual is revised annually, or more frequently as needed, to reflect changes in the operating context and calibration of the Fund's objectives within the general framework of the prevailing Global Guidelines. - 208.
+The Operational Manual is revised annually, or more frequently as needed, to reflect changes in the operating context and calibration of the Fund's objectives within the general framework of the prevailing Global Guidelines. - 201.
 An essential component of fulfilling Fund-level objectives is the corresponding ability of each Fund to identify and manage risks that may be unique to, or vary across, each specific operating context.
 Factors may include the funding environment, the nature of the humanitarian context, the profile of partners with which the Fund has the potential to engage, the political social and environmental situation, and others.
-A Fund-level Risk Management Framework (annex 6) is developed by each CBPF, identifying and analysing key risks that may inhibit the Fund's pursuit of its objectives and setting out corresponding mitigation strategies and actions.
+A Fund-level Risk Management Framework (attached) is developed by each CBPF, identifying and analysing key risks that may inhibit the Fund's pursuit of its objectives and setting out corresponding mitigation strategies and actions.
 Formulation and review of the Risk Management Framework is facilitated by the HFU, and falls under the accountability of the HC, who is responsible for approving it.
 The Risk Management Framework and its periodic revisions also require the endorsement of the AB as a key element of risk-sharing among OCHA and the Fund's stakeholders.
 The process ensures the Fund remains relevant in the dynamic context in which it is operating, responsive to changing objectives and risks while adhering to the Global Guidelines.
 The Risk Management Framework is included in the Operational Manual of each Fund and should be reviewed annually or more frequently as needed.

-&lt;sup>51 For example, in 2021 the JIU conducted an evaluation of partner management across UN system entities, of relevance to CBPFs.
+47 For example, in 2021 the JIU conducted an evaluation of partner management across UN system entities, of relevance to CBPFs.

-209. The Risk Management Framework consolidates all activities and functions that mitigate key risks.
+202. The Risk Management Framework consolidates all activities and functions that mitigate key risks.
 Identified risks, including recurring trends from audit findings, are analysed and categorized in terms of severity according to their relative likelihood and potential impact on the Fund's objectives.
-The analysis should clearly set out residual risks to enable informed decision making based on an understanding of potential consequences.
-The key steps outlined below are based on the ISO31000 international risk management standard and guide the process.
+The analysis clearly set out residual risks to enable informed decision making based on an understanding of potential consequences.
+The Fund has a risk mitigation framework (annex 6)